sjgriffiths/Qlay/docs/QLAY.md

 }
 ```

+We first instantiate a qubit system, which all qubits must be instantiated in relation to.
 Our qubit data type does not possess its own value in an accessible way.
 Instead, we use the `M()` function to measure the qubit, which returns the value as a boolean (true/false, representing |1> and |0>).

 The output will be 0: all qubits are initialised into the |0> state.